Maxlitv/react-fit/README.md

 ## Introduction to task

-Hey, first of all, I'd like to thank you for the task and opportunity!

 I suggest that this is the last page where the user gets the results of his/her inputs before.

 It works like a quiz/question_set so we can get some inputs to display it all later.